dotlang/language/doc/RFE.md

 g: Stack := [my_circle, my_square, ...]
 ```

-? - Add more links to README. e.g. in `::` explanation we use `//`, link to corresponding section.

-? - Do we really need prefix for literals?
+N - Do we really need prefix for literals?
 `t := (x:int) -> {` at this point, we don't know if function returns a struct literal or `{` is beginning of a struct type definition.
 `t := (x:int) -> [` at this point, we don't know if function returns seq of something, or a seq literal.
 `t := (x:int) -> {x}`if x is a type, this is struct type, if x is value, it is a struct literal